rocket-connect/graphql-debugger/packages/collector-proxy/README.md

 ## About

-This is a Node.js express server exposing a GraphQL endpoint that serves the [user interface](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/ui), and a proxy endpoint around the Open Telemetry Collector's `/v1/traces` endpoint.
+The collector is a proxy ontop of the Open Telemetry Collector, it is used to collect traces from the GraphQL Debugger trace schema.

 ## Endpoints

-### /graphql

-This is the GraphQL endpoint that serves the [user interface](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/ui).

 ### /v1/traces